Velocity potential

 A velocity potential is not unique.
 If $\phi$ is a velocity potential, then $\phi+f(t)$ is also a velocity potential for u, where $f(t)$ is a scalar function of time and can be constant.
-In other words, velocity potentials are unique up to a constant, or a function solely of the temporal variable.
+Velocity potentials are unique up to a constant, or a function solely of the temporal variable.

 The Laplacian of a velocity potential is equal to the divergence of the corresponding flow.
 Hence if a velocity potential satisfies Laplace equation, the flow is incompressible.

 Unlike a stream function, a velocity potential can exist in three-dimensional flow.

 Usage in acoustics

 In theoretical acoustics, it is often desirable to work with the acoustic wave equation of the velocity potential $\phi$ instead of pressure p and/or particle velocity u.